needle-mirror/com.unity.netcode/Documentation~/ghost-snapshots.md

 * __Interpolated__ - all ghosts Unity receives from the server are treated as interpolated.
 * __Predicted__ - all ghosts Unity receives from the server are treated as predicted.
 * __Owner predicted__ - the ghost is predicted for the client that owns it, and interpolated for all other clients.
-When you select this property, you must also add a __GhostOwnerComponent__ and set its __NetworkId__ field in your code.
+When you select this property, you must also add a __GhostOwner__ and set its __NetworkId__ field in your code.
 Unity compares this field to each clients’ network ID to find the correct owner.

 You can select from two different __Optimization Mode__ types: